CloudBotIRC/CloudBot/README.md

 If you are a user of another Linux disto, use your package manager to install the dependencies, or, for other operating systems,  use **Google** to locate source packages you can install.

-Once you have installed the required dependencies, run the botº:
+Once you have installed the required dependencies, run the bot☩:

 `./cloudbot start`